awstiber/cloudtrail_log_monitoring_workshop_hugo/content/dashboards/_create.md

 Select `Line` graph and click `Next`.
 This will take you to a screen where you can create a widget based off of `Metrics` or `Logs`.
 For now, we will use Metrics.
 Once you click `Configure`, it will take you a screen showing all Namespaces under which Metrics are being collected.
 If you see `CloudTrail` namespace.

-For the sake of simplicity, I'm going to assume you chose `ContainerInsights` for the rest of the instructions.
+For the sake of simplicity, I'm going to assume you chose `CloudTrail` for the rest of the instructions.
 If you did not, just make small adjustments to the instructions yourself as it is pretty easy to follow either way.

 ![dashboard2](/images/dashboard/dashboard-2.PNG?classes=shadow)